erSubhashThapa/100daysofcode/r1-log.md

    - Should it use dot notation?

-   - Should it really be a method in the OneHundredDaysCode class?
+   - Should it be a method in the OneHundredDaysCode class?

       - I thought probably not, since we might want to use it without a set of OneHundredDaysCode